 Are There Scams on Shopify?

-Yes, even though Shopify is a stable and safe platform that relies on a range of security measures, scams can occur, and there’s no one else to blame but scammers.
+Even though Shopify is a stable and safe platform that relies on a range of security measures, scams can occur.

-While Shopify actively takes measures against them, some scammers can slip through and create fraudulent stores.
+While Shopify actively takes measures against them, some scammers can still avoid security measures with fraudulent stores.

 These stores might offer extremely low prices, fake products, or aim to steal your payment information.
 And these scams can lead to financial loss, and even damage to a brand’s reputation if scammers imitate a well-known business.